Finn lives in California's central valley. He enjoys writing food reviews.

 No problems here; good for frozen

-Worth the price.
-I found it for $7.99 and have seen it cheaper
+Worth the price; I found it for $7.99 and have seen it for cheaper

-This is one of the reasons why you have to constantly watch the food while it is on the stove top.
-Frying though, gives it an extra crisp which you cannot obtain from the oven.
+This is one of the reasons why you have to constantly watch the food while it is on the stovetop.
+However, frying gives it extra crispiness that you cannot obtain from the oven.

 Tastes Like a Restaurant's Version